SMorettini/RobPerc-Act_19-20_14/README.md

 ## Description of the repository content

-* [Measurement.py](Measurement.py): it contains the main script of the module;
+* [Measurement.py](Measurement.py): main script of the module, tasked with elaborating all the value at the frequency of 50 Hz;
-* [digital_acquisition.py](digital_acquisition.py): this file contains the code to read the signal converted by arduino and to convert it in a single value;
+* [digital_acquisition.py](digital_acquisition.py): code to read the signal received from the Arduino and to convert it to a value useful for our tasks;
-* [statemachine.py](statemachine.py): it contains the base class for implementing a state machine;
+* [statemachine.py](statemachine.py): base class for implementing our state machine;
-* [safetySM.py](safetySM.py): it contains the state machine with the states and the transition rules for our project;
+* [safetySM.py](safetySM.py): state machine with the states and the transition rules obtained through our project;
 * [utils.py](utils.py): collection of methods for data analysis and extraction of feature from the raw data;
-* [ADC_parallel/ADC_parallel.ino](ADC_parallel/ADC_parallel.ino): Arduino code for the conversion of the signal from analog ti digital.
+* [ADC_parallel/ADC_parallel.ino](ADC_parallel/ADC_parallel.ino): code for receiving the analog voltage signal from the current sensor and convert it to current digital measurements for the RaspBerry.

 The other files are used for tests or for minor function implementations.